jrisi256/policing_criminology_publication/README.md

 ### Aggregate-level measures

 The aggregate-level measures are created using **1_create_police_district_vars.R**.
 We provided the publicly available Census data + Census shape files.
-We also provide the Chicago police beat boundaries (https://data.cityofchicago.org/Public-Safety/Boundaries-Police-Beats-current-/aerh-rz74).
+We also provide the Chicago police district boundaries (https://data.cityofchicago.org/Public-Safety/Boundaries-Police-Districts-current-/fthy-xz3r).
 However, one will also need to obtain the following files from https://codeocean.com/capsule/8907164/tree/v1 in order to fully run the code:

 * **monthly_police_unit_membership_1965_2016.csv.gz**
 * **monthly_police_unit_membership_2002_2016.csv.gz**